 What affects the lifespan of solar panels?

-The lifespan of solar panels can be influenced by factors like climate, the type of solar panels, and how they are installed and maintained.
+The life of solar panels may depend on things like the climate, the type of solar panels, and how they were installed or maintained.

 How fast do solar panels lose efficiency?